postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/creating-run-button.md

 <img alt="Fork collection for run in postman" src="https://assets.postman.com/postman-docs/fork-collection-for-run-in-postman.jpg" height="400px"/>

-> Note: Live Run in Postman buttons automatically stay updated with changes in the original collection, so your consumers always get the most recent version of your collection without publishers having to manually update the collection's link.
+> Live Run in Postman buttons automatically stay updated with changes in the original collection, so your consumers always get the most recent version of your collection without publishers having to manually update the collection's link.

 ## Next steps